-- 32. As regards the three cumulative conditions of the Column 2 adaptation, the Board of Appeal observes that the Column 2 adaptation in question is used to show that information on the PNDT endpoint is not necessary as it would not provide further useful information on that endpoint. - 33.
+- 37. As regards the three cumulative conditions of the Column 2 adaptation, the Board of Appeal observes that the Column 2 adaptation in question is used to show that information on the PNDT endpoint is not necessary as it would not provide further useful information on that endpoint. - 38.
 The first cumulative condition of the Column 2 adaptation concerns the low toxicological activity of the substance.
 The Agency indicated in the Contested Decision that the Appellant had provided in its dossier 'some evidence of low toxicity'.
-The Board of Appeal considers, for the purposes of this appeal, that the Agency accepted that the first cumulative condition could be met. - 34.
+The Board of Appeal considers, for the purposes of this appeal, that the Agency accepted that the first cumulative condition could be met. - 39.
 The second cumulative condition of the Column 2 adaptation concerns the proof from toxicokinetic data that no systemic absorption occurs via relevant routes of exposure.
 The Agency explained in the Contested Decision that according to information provided by the Appellant 'the substance is bioavailable'.
-The Agency based its conclusion on the 90 day toxicity study on the read across substance which showed, in the Agency's view, that systemic absorption 'must have occurred'.
-The Agency justified this finding with reference to the amounts of antimony detected in the rats' kidneys after three months of administration which were above the limit of detection for this study.
-While the Appellant in its comments to the Draft Decision alleged that 'bioavailability of these substances is very low', the Agency considered that as the doses were lower in the 90 day study submitted by the Appellant in comparison with the requested PDNT study, 'higher antimony levels [in the rats' kidneys] may be expected at higher doses than those in the submitted study'.
+The Agency based its conclusion on the 90 day toxicity study submitted on the Substance by the Appellant which showed, in the Agency's view, that systemic absorption 'must have occurred and there is even proof of bioavailability'.
+The Agency justified this finding with reference to the amounts of antimony detected in the rats' kidneys after three months of administration which were above the limit of detection for this study. - 40.
+In its submissions, the Appellant argues that studies demonstrating the low bioavailability of the ions of the Substance can be used as a surrogate for the no absorption condition of the Column 2 adaptation.
+The Board of Appeal observes that by this statement the Appellant makes an assumption that the Agency would consider that evidence of low bioavailability satisfies the 'no absorption' condition of a Column 2 adaptation.
+However the Board of Appeal observes that the wording of the Column 2 adaptation is clear and prescriptive in this regard.
+If a surrogate to the 'no absorption' condition, or the possibility to substitute test results showing no absorption by results of low absorption, were possible the legislator would have reflected this in the wording of the Column 2 adaptation.
+The Board of Appeal considers that the Agency would be breaching the REACH Regulation if it were to follow the interpretation suggested by the Appellant.
+The argument of the Appellant that the second condition of the Column 2 adaptation can be fulfilled by findings on low absorption or low bioavailability must therefore be rejected.